XingxiangLi/Feature-Screening-with-CRU/README.md

 The runtime of "CRU_ReplicationCode_Full.r"/"CRU_ReplicationCode_ShortRunTime.r" to exactly/roughly
 reproduce each figure/table in the paper is given below.
-The results are obtained on a Windows computer with 3.2 GHz CPUs and 32 GB memory
+The results are obtained on a Windows computer with 3.2 GHz CPUs and 32 GB memory.

    -  Figure 1: 3  minutes to exactly reproduce;   18  seconds  to roughly reproduce.
    -  Figure 2: 15 minutes to exactly reproduce;   89  seconds  to roughly reproduce.